IvaMate/Science-paper-extractor/README.md

 2. Choose type of model provider in `config.yaml`:
 - `OLLAMA` - ollama local models
 - `HF_API` - huggingface API models.
 Needs token to be updated in `.env` file.
 Note that there is a monthly free credit limitation for some models.
-- `HF_LOCAL` - huggingface models that are run locally.
-Needs token to be updated in `.env` file.
 3. Run the script:

     ```
-    python3 main.py
+    python -m src.main
     ```
-4. The output Excel file will be saved as `Data/output/research_papers.csv`.
+4. The output Excel file will be saved as `Data/output/research_papers_data.csv`.